alvina-gakhokidze/alvina-gakhokidze.github.io/_posts/2021-02-01-Project-Films-in-a-Flash.md

 NOTE: The program will not work if you give a float value for the dimensions of the rectangles.
 Make sure to convert the rec_space variable into an integer like I have done.
 This will round the value down, and most likely you will not use the whole canvas space - but because it is white, we won’t even notice it.

-The final addition to the code is:
+The final part of the python code is:

 ```html